 Dr. Eureka! ages 8+

-My kids like this game so much.
-Turn over one of the challenge cards.
+My kids (and husband) like this game so much.
+To play, turn over one of the challenge cards.
 Try to solve the formula in one of your 3 test tubes using the 6 colored balls.
 Move the molecule balls form tube to tube without touching them.
 The first one done wins the card; the first person to get five cards wins.
 Read my full review here.

 Mad Libs The Game ages 10+